 - 1.1.1 The Epsom and Ewell Local Development Framework (LDF) is a new way of planning the future of the Borough.
-It will consist of a folder of documents, produced at different times (called "local development documents") to guide development and land use in the Borough.
-They will eventually replace the Epsom and Ewell District-wide Local Plan.
-The timetable for preparing these documents and what they will deal with is set out in a published work programme (the "Local Development Scheme"). - 1.1.2 What is significant about the new style plans is that they go beyond traditional land use plans by bringing together and integrating policies for the development and use of land with other policies and programmes which can influence the nature of places and how they function.
+It will consist of a folder of documents, produced at different times (called 'local development documents') to guide development and land use in the Borough.
+These documents will eventually replace the Epsom and Ewell District-wide Local Plan.
+The timetable for preparing these documents and what they will deal with is set out in a published work programme (the 'Local Development Scheme'). - 1.1.2 What is significant about the new style plans is that they go beyond traditional land use plans by bringing together and integrating policies for the development and use of land with other policies and programmes which can influence the nature of places and how they function.
 This means, for example, a much closer working relationship with other agencies and organisations, and particularly members of the Local Strategic Partnership, in the development of a spatial planning approach for the Borough. - 1.1.3 The Core Strategy is one of these new planning documents.
 It identifies the key issues and the social, economic and environmental objectives for the future development of the Borough up to 2022, and a strategy to achieve them.
 It is central to the delivery of sustainable development and creating sustainable communities.
 However it does not deal with specific development sites, nor does it deal with the most detailed policy issues; these will follow in later documents.
-It contains a Key Diagram (at the end of the document) which shows the broad locations of development and the Borough's relationship with adjoining areas. - 1.1.4 While the effectiveness of policies will be regularly reviewed through Annual Monitoring Reports, it is not anticipated that the Core Strategy will need to be frequently revised.
-It is intended to provide a robust planning framework to guide development and change over the plan period and to provide the context for the later documents, which may themselves be more frequently revised and developed. - 1.1.5 The other key documents will be: - Site allocations Development Plan Document (DPD) which will allocate the main development sites and identify areas to be protected from development or where special policies apply (work commenced in 2006 submission autumn 2007); - Development control policies DPD this will guide day to day decisions on planning applications (work due to commence in 2007 submission in autumn 2008); - Area Action Plan DPD this will cover development and conservation issues within Epsom town centre (likely to commence in 2007 submission in 2008); - Proposals Map this will show sites and areas subject to the policies in the documents above and will be prepared in conjunction with the site allocations DPD; - Supplementary Planning Documents (SPD) which will provide more detailed guidance on a range of issues, sites or wider areas, such as affordable housing or sustainable building (to commence in 2006 and be consulted upon in 2007 and beyond); - Statement of Community Involvement setting out how the community can be involved in the new planning process (adopted by the Council in April 2006).
+It contains a Key Diagram (at the end of the document) which shows the broad locations of development and the Borough's relationship with adjoining areas. - 1.1.4 The other key documents will be: